david-zwicker/sensing/README.md

-numpy       | Array library used for manipulating data scipy       | Miscellaneous scientific functions simanneal   | Simulated annealing algorithm published on github
+numpy       | Array library used for manipulating data scipy       | Miscellaneous scientific functions simanneal   | Simulated annealing algorithm published on github six         | Compatibility layer to support python 2 and 3

 Optional python packages, which can be installed through `pip`: